mongodb/genny/Nodes.md

    continue until they reach a finish node.
 We may also want to allow capping the total number of threads in the system from a given arrival node, or cummulative.
-2. if: Make a choice of next node based on thread state.
 3. Phase Marker: Make a transition externally visible.
 For instance, to mark the end of the warmup phsae of a workload.
 4. External trigger: A node that waits for an external trigger before